5 Phone Settings To Change On a Cruise Ship

 (if you have Internet access onboard)

-While some cruise lines are upgrading to faster Internet connections, cruise ships must all rely on some form of satellite Internet connection, and those are just nowhere near as fast as what you can get on land.
+While some cruise lines are upgrading to faster Internet connections, cruise ships must all rely on some form of satellite connection, and those are just nowhere near as fast as what you can get on land.
 When you have thousands of people on a ship sharing that connection, every bit of data conservation really helps!

 iOS: Low Data Mode